jhudsl/Documentation_and_Usability/docs/02-why_documentation.md

 If the the tool's documentation is non-existant, scarce, out-of-date, or filled with too much jargon, the chances that Uri the user will be able to successfully and efficiently create a product from the tool is slim to none.

-Lack of usability often leads users to ditch even the most well-crafted tools.
+Lack of usability often leads users to ditch even the most well-programmed of tools.

 ![](https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcf14585424_0_60)